Water and Sanitation Services

 - Using less energy in the production of locally desalted water than imported water

 - Providing opportunities for public outreach and education on the planning, treating, distributing, and managing of our water resources.

 Stockton Reservoir – VCWWD No. 1 (Moorpark)

 Currently in the design phase, the Stockton Reservoir will replace the existing 0.5 million gallon storage reservoir.
 The existing reservoir is located in the 994 pressure zone in the northwest portion of the District and is at the end of its useful service life.
 The new Stockton Reservoir will be a 1.0 million gallon steel tank located on Stockton Road near the existing tank.

 Phase IV Pipeline and Booster Pump Station – VCWWD No. 1 (District) (Moorpark)

-Soon to be under construction, the Recycled Water Phase IV Project will expand the District’s existing recycled water distribution system in order to serve the Rustic Canyon Golf Course.
+The Recycled Water Phase IV Project serves to expand the District's existing recycled water distribution system in order to serve the Rustic Canyon Golf Course.
 Additional recycled water use will offset/decrease potable imported water demands, therefore increasing water supply reliability.
-The Phase IV recycled water pipeline will be approximately 13,100 feet long, beginning at the proposed Recycled Water Booster Pump Station located at the existing 1.5 million gallon Recycled Water Tank off Championship Drive and terminating at the Rustic Canyon Golf Course.
-Project facilities include the pipelines, a booster pump station, service connections to landscape irrigation, and a hydropneumatic tank.
+The Recycled Water Booster Pump Station will increase recycled water pressure using up to four pumps.
+Project facilities include new pipeline,concrete block pump station, and a hydropneumatic tank.